 Lessons that Examine Family and Community Life within The Colored Car— Language Arts/Social Studies Activities by Jean Ford Fuqua, BS, MEd

-Dr. Nichelle Boyd Robinson, Associate Professor, Curriculum and Instruction at the University of Mississippi, uses the “Joe Joe in the City” series extensively in both her undergraduate- and graduate-level teacher education courses.
+Dr. Nichelle Boyd Robinson, Director of Teacher Education & Clinical Practice at The University of Memphis, uses the “Joe Joe in the City” series extensively in both her undergraduate- and graduate-level teacher education courses.
 The following video link was part of her 2014 research project using the “Joe Joe in the City” books with third, fourth and fifth grade students at a Boys and Girls Club after-school program.
 The students were asked to reenact the scene in Just Call Me Joe Joe between Mr. Booth and Joe Joe after KC’s gang has trashed the store—while changing the encounter in some way.
 After each video, Dr. Boyd led a discussion with the students about the way each group changed the scene.
 The reenactments are shown in this video

 “The Joe Joe Series: A Culturally Responsive Resource” by Nichelle C. Boyd and Kantaylieniere Hill-Clarke, Social Studies and the Young Learner 17 (2), pp. 23-27 (Copyright 2004 National Council for the Social Studies) Click Here.
 To find this article in a library near you, visit ERIC (Education Resources Information Center) at www.eric.ed.gov and search article #EJ720480.
 This article offers educators a means with which to use children’s literature—through an examination of the “Joe Joe in the City” series—to great advantage in the social studies curriculum.